 Team building exercises

 Although many people start rolling their eyes when someone mentions team building exercises, they don’t have to be awkward or lame!
 Staff members rarely want to get up in front of the group and talk about themselves, but in order for them to know each other better, the team building exercises could be fun and a little silly.
-These can be something like a paper plane contest between two teams (whose plane can go the furthest), a pub-style general knowledge quiz, or even a karaoke battle.
+These can be something like a paper plane contest between two teams (whose plane can go the furthest), a treasure hunt, pub-style general knowledge quiz, or even a karaoke battle.
+Or if you want to keep it business focused, set up a team challenge.
 The point is that these should all be team-based so there’s the opportunity to strengthen existing bonds and form new ones.

-At the end of it all, a staff conference makes your employees feel better about themselves, their colleagues, and the company and its leaders.
-It can take a lot of effort to pull it off, especially if it’s overseas, but the resulting team spirit and increased productivity will speak for itself.
+A great staff conference will make your employees feel better about themselves, their colleagues, and the company and its leaders.
+It can take a lot of effort to pull it off, but the resulting team spirit and increased productivity will speak for itself.